FAQs about Brewster’s Reopening and Updates on School Year 2020-21

 What does the daily expectation look like for students?

-Students receive daily morning health screenings that take place at the Estabrook dining hall or prior to entering the Academic building.
+Students receive daily morning health screenings that typically take place entering the Academic building.
 Classroom layouts are fixed with proper six-foot distancing between desks and masks are required in all spaces at all times.
 Some facilities have been modified to accommodate classroom space in order to allow for proper spacing.
-Served lunches have been staggered and students are encouraged to take their meals to the designated outdoor dining tent, open outdoor seating, or back to their rooms.
+Served lunches have been staggered and students are encouraged to take their meals to the designated eating areas or back to their rooms.
 Afternoon athletics and enrichment programs are scheduled during the week with the proper safety protocols applied.
-From 5 to 7 p.m. dinner is served at the Estabrook (again with meals eaten outdoors or in dormitories) with study halls taking place in residence halls from Monday through Friday.
+From 5 to 7 p.m. dinner is served at the Estabrook with study halls taking place in residence halls and the Academic building from Monday through Friday.

 How has the school managed the academic day to incorporate social distancing expectations for students?